Appendix C — Python tutorial

 Expressions#

-A Python expression is an arbitrary combination of values, operators, and functions.
+A Python expression is an arbitrary combination of values, operators, and function calls.
 We write expressions and ask Python to compute their value.
 Here is an example of an expression involving several math operations, like the ones we saw earlier.

-Let’s now look at an example that shows other aspects of the Python syntax that you haven’t seen before: lists and function calls.
-Here is an expression that computes the sum of a list of three numbers using the function sum.
+Let’s now look at a fancier expression that shows other aspects of the Python syntax like lists and function calls.
+The following expression computes the sum of a list of three numbers using the function sum.

 6